jkennedy3161/myDentist/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > myDentist - The go-to app for making appointments with Dentists that provide chat feedback.
+  > The go-to app for making appointments with Dentists that provide chat feedback.

 ## Sub-Heading ##
   > For everyone that needed a notification whether their appointment was scheduled and for emergencies where time is crucial.